 Please label all items, (especially sweaters, sweatshirts and hair accessories) that belong to your child so that if lost the owner can be identified.
 Unlabeled articles will be placed in Lost and Found located in The Christ School Clinic.
 If your child loses an article, please notify the school office immediately.
-Items unclaimed beyond a reasonable period of time will be donated.
+Items unclaimed at the end of the school year will be donated or thrown away.